- Each exhibitor may have only one entry in each category and must be present to enter their entries.

-- All exhibits in Horticulture Class must have been raised by exhibitor.
+- All exhibits in Horticulture Class must have been grown by the exhibitor.

-- Water is available on the Fair Grounds.
+- Water is available at the Fair Grounds.

 - Entries must be received on Thursday between 1:00 PM and 9:00 PM at the Kaminski Building on the Berlin Lions Fairgrounds.
 No entries will be accepted after that time.

 - Exhibits will be judged at 8:00 AM on Friday.
 Exhibits may not be viewed until judging is completed.

 - Entries cannot be removed before 6:30 PM Sunday.
 Entries not removed before 7:00 PM will be considered as being donated to the Fair.

 - Containers and plants are entered at the owner’s risk.
 The Berlin Lions Club cannot be held responsible.

 - No material on the conservation list shall be used in any exhibit, including but not limited to, Trailing Arbutus, Wild Lily-of-the Valley, Partridge-Berry, Checker-Berry, Climbing Night Shade, and Ferns.